himansh19/DeepFake-Detection-Model/README.md

 # DeepFake-Detection-Model
 ## Introduction
 This projects focuses in detection of deepfakes videos using various deep learning techniques.
-We have compared also compared our results by training & analyzing different DeepLearning models.
+We have also compared our results by training & analyzing different DeepLearning models.
 We have achived deepfake detection by using transfer learning where we have choosen one of the pretrained DeepLearning Model that is used to obtain a feature vector, further the LSTM layer is trained using the features.

 ## System Architecture